rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

     - `stmt.rs`
 - This naming scheme is used across many compiler stages.
-You will find either a file or directory with the same name across the parsing, lowering, type checking, HAIR lowering, and MIR building sources.
+You will find either a file or directory with the same name across the parsing, lowering, type checking, THIR lowering, and MIR building sources.
 - Macro expansion, AST validation, name resolution, and early linting takes place during this stage of the compile process.
 - The parser uses the standard `DiagnosticBuilder` API for error handling, but we